 This card has money-saving perks like free checked bags, 25% off snacks and Wi-Fi in-flight, and 2 lounge passes every cardmember year.
 You can save time with Global Entry (there’s a $100 credit for your application every 4 years), and priority boarding so you can stow your carry-on faster.
 Plus, you’ll find more award seats!

-This card doesn’t have the best category bonuses, and there are better welcome bonuses out there, but folks who fly United Airlines can do well with this card.
+This card doesn’t have the best category bonuses, but folks who fly United Airlines can do well with this card.
 I’ve gotten a great return on the $95 annual fee, which is waived the first year, and I don’t fly United Airlines all that often.